Maryland Social Work Licensing Requirements

 3. Receive your LBSW license from the Board.

-3. Receive your LGSW license from the Board.
+3. Receive your LMSW license from the Board.

 Licensed Certified Social Worker (LCSW)